adrian-ch34/machine-learning-content/07-ml_deploy/deploy-model-using-streamlit-and-heroku.es.md

-            "to explore the results from board game matches that I tracked over the last year.") st.markdown("**♟ General Statistics ♟**") st.markdown("* This gives a general overview of the data including " "frequency of games over time, most games played in a day, and longest break " "between games.")
+            "to explore the results from board game matches that I tracked over the last year.") st.markdown("**♟ General Statistics ♟**") st.markdown("* This gives a general overview of the data including " " frequency of games over time, most games played in a day, and longest break " "between games.")
 ```